stratapp-ai/stratapp-ai.github.io/_blog/how-to-implement-okrs.md

 Step #2 is to switch from static strategy documents, spreadsheets, email and chat groups, to collaborating in real-time off the strategy tree.
 Collaboration without chaos.
 Collaboration with context and structure.

 Once the leadership team master this, you are then ready to move onto OKRs.
+To help them master _one digital workspace_ you have step #3.

 ### step #3 - Workshop A - one digital workspace